kolyunyauser015/yandex_practicum/3 Airline data research/README.md

 __Topic:__ Analysis of passenger air transportation.

-__Purpose:__ Choose the top 10 cities by the number of flights.
-Conduct an analysis of the dependence:
+__Purpose:__ Conduct an analysis of the dependence:
-- aircraft models and the number of flights; cities and number of flights;
+- aircraft models and the number of flights;
-- top-10 cities and the number of flights.
+- cities and number of flights.
 To test the hypothesis about the difference in the average demand for tickets during various festivals and at normal times

 __Stack:__